rgieseke/textredux/index.md

 ## Changelog

+### 0.4 ()

+- Integrate TextUI module back into Textredux as the `core` submodule.
+- Update to snapopen API change in Textadept 6.2.

 ### 0.3 (2012-11-28)

 - Updates for API changes until Textadept 6.
-- Don't hijack menu entries, use the default widget when clicking the menus.
+- Don't hijack menu entries, use the default widgets when clicking the menu.

 ### 0.2 (2012-03-08)

 - Make ctrl+enter open entries in another view (buffer list / file browser)
 - Make buffer list keys configurable
 - Handle buffers with nil directories in the buffer list
+- TextUI:
+    - Added support for indicators
+    - Improved auto-loading of not-shown list items
+    - Added highlighting of list matches
+    - Added mouse support for buffer hotspots
+    - Font names are now included for default styles
+    - List selection callbacks now receive modifiers as well

 ### 0.1 (2012-01-20)